-Section 2.24.1 Lake Capacity, is hereby amended by adding a new subsection "d", in alphabetical order, as follows:
+Section 2.24.1 Lake Capacity, is hereby amended by adding new subsections "d" and "e", in alphabetical order, as follows:

 "d.
-Adam and Farren Lakes have been identified as being sensitive to phosphorus loading, based on modelling conducted by the Ministry of the Environment, Conservation and Parks using the Ministry's Lake Capacity Handbook criteria, with Farren Lake having been identified as the more sensitive in terms of future phosphorus loading.
+Farren Lake has been identified as being overcapacity for phosphorus loading, based on modelling conducted by the Ministry of the Environment, Conservation and Parks (MOECP) using the Ministry's Lake Capacity Handbook criteria.
+Of the Lakes in Tay Valley Township studied by MOECP, Farren Lake has been identified as more sensitive in terms of future phosphorus loading.

-This Plan contains a comprehensive policy regime intended to protect the natural heritage features of all lakes in the Township, and the application of these policies to future development and redevelopment proposals on both Adam and Farren Lakes are considered important in terms of mitigating the phosphorus loading caused by existing development, and of reducing or eliminating additional phosphorus loading from future development and redevelopment.
+This Plan contains a comprehensive policy regime intended to protect the natural heritage features of all lakes in the Township, and the application of these policies to future development and redevelopment proposals on Farren Lakes is considered important in terms of mitigating the phosphorus loading caused by existing development, and of reducing or eliminating additional phosphorus loading from future development and redevelopment.

-The following additional policies apply to all future development and re-development on all properties abutting the shorelines, or within 30 m of the shorelines, of both lakes.
+The following additional policies apply to all future development and re-development on all properties abutting the shorelines, or within 30 m of the shoreline.
 These additional policies are meant primarily to establish the processes by which the Plan's existing policy regime is to be implemented, and are not meant to be interpreted such that they are not also applicable to other lakes in the Township.

-- 1. All new development and re-development, including extensions to or replacement of existing buildings, shall be subject to the Site Plan Control policies of Section 5.4, with a particular emphasis on protecting the natural heritage features of both lakes, in general, and on reducing or eliminating phosphorous loading, in particular.
+- 1. All new development and re-development, including extensions to or replacement of existing buildings, shall be subject to the Site Plan Control policies of Section 5.4, with a particular emphasis on protecting the natural heritage features of Farren Lake, in general, and on reducing or eliminating phosphorous loading, in particular.
 To this end, all development and re-development applications, shall be supported by an Environmental Impact Assessment (checklist or environmental impact study), pursuant to Section 2.22.7, as determined in consultation with the Conservation Authority based on the Conservation Authority scoping tool.
 The Environmental Impact Assessment shall address the Water Setback and Water Frontage policy requirements below, and shall include recommendations to mitigate adverse impacts on the lake, including measures to reduce or eliminate phosphorous migration into the lake.
 These recommendations may include, but are not limited to, runoff control, shoreline restoration/re-vegetation to an appropriate lot depth, and defining the shoreline access area and the uses, buildings and structures to be permitted in it, all of which shall be included in the required Site Plan Control Agreement. - 2.
 Where re-development is proposed, including extensions to, or replacement of existing buildings, septic system re-inspection shall be required.
 Where alterations (adding one or more runs or increasing size) are required to existing septic systems or where replacement systems are required, and they are not able to be located at least 30 m from the shoreline, phosphorus removal systems or soil attenuation through acidic non-